 Smothering parenting can potentially exacerbate the issue if a child decides to rebel against perceived strict authority.
 Parents are tasked to communicate with their children in a loving way with respect to how external influences may be causing behavioural difficulties that can trigger projections onto those they love, blaming them for the source of their discomfort.
 Schools can work to adopt appropriate safeguards to prevent excess reliance on technology in the learning and social context, both of which are becoming more virtual, reinforcing the technological descent of society into reliance on artificial intelligence.

-The development of ego during early years, particularly during puberty and the subsequent teenage years, enables the transition toward greater self-awareness, should we learn from our experiences.
+The development of ego during early years, particularly during puberty and the subsequent teenage years, can enable the transition toward greater self-awareness should we learn from our experiences.
 Regrettable decisions are inevitable cycling through this phase of life, yet without such experiences we wouldn’t understand what truly serves us and what direction we wish to pursue.
-Not everyone initiates through this developmental phase and may settle for convenience over cultivating a deeper self-awareness that would facilitate more authentic living that would bring greater enrichment to their lives and offer inspiration back to others as a reflection of that state of being.
+Not everyone initiates through this developmental phase and may settle for convenience over cultivating a deeper self-awareness that would facilitate more authentic living and greater life enrichment.

 Media Propaganda & Stockholm Syndrome